DoDucAnh2810/FTP/README.md

 + Clusters: Contains four clusters as mentionned above.
 + Files: Contains the original files to be distribute to clusters as testing data.
 + Master: Contains the executable 'ftpmaster' and a JSON file tracking the information of the four clusters.
++ tests: Contains test file.
+Refer to the "Tests" section for usage.
 + scirpts: Contains shell scripts used by the Makefile.
 ### Modules:
 + cJSON: Helps with parsing JSON files.